learn-academy-2022-delta/database-challenges/queries-jordyn-gene.md

 Subqueries: WITH
 Of the countries with the top 10 gnp, which has the smallest population?
-(HINT: Canada)
+(HINT: Canada) WITH populated_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE population > 0
+    ORDER BY gnp DESC
+    LIMIT 10
+	)
+SELECT name, population, gnp
+FROM populated_countries
+ORDER BY population
+LIMIT 1;

 Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH populated_countries AS (
+	SELECT name, population, surfacearea
+	FROM country
+	WHERE population > 0
+    ORDER BY population
+    LIMIT 10
+	)
+SELECT name, population, surfacearea
+FROM populated_countries
+ORDER BY surfacearea DESC

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
 (HINT: North America)

+SELECT region, AVG(gnp)
+FROM country
+GROUP BY region
+ORDER BY AVG DESC

 Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)
+//looking outside of just a country; include commonwealths, territories, etc.

+//Using SUM calculated the surfacearea of all territories and returned the head of state in descending order by greatest surface area ruled over.
+SELECT headofstate, SUM(surfacearea)
+FROM country
+GROUP BY headofstate
+ORDER BY sum DESC

+//THis gave us how many territorries each person was head of in Descending order SELECT headofstate, COUNT(surfacearea)
+FROM country
+GROUP BY headofstate
+ORDER BY COUNT DESC

+//This shows where she is headofstate.
+SELECT name, headofstate
+FROM country
+WHERE headofstate = 'Elisabeth II'

 What is the average life expectancy for all continents?

+SELECT continent, AVG(lifeexpectancy)
+FROM country
+GROUP BY continent
+ORDER BY avg

 What are the most common forms of government?
 (HINT: use count(*))

+SELECT governmentform, COUNT(*)
+FROM country
+GROUP BY governmentform
+ORDER BY count DESC

 How many countries are in North America?

+SELECT region, COUNT(name)
+FROM country
+WHERE region='North America'
+GROUP BY region

 What is the total population of all continents?
+SELECT continent, SUM(population)
+FROM country
+GROUP BY continent
+ORDER BY sum

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?

 How many?
+13
+SELECT name, COUNT(name)
+FROM country
+WHERE name LIKE '%z%'
+GROUP BY name
+ORDER BY count

 Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao)